 We ran our standard set of VPN tests against both the mobile and desktop apps without encountering any leaks of any sort.
 Here you can see the Namecheap VPN desktop (Windows) client without any leaks.

 You can see the IP address in the leak tests matches up with the VPN’s IP address and location in the VPN client on the right.
 Additionally, you can also see that Namecheap’s DNS servers are handling all DNS requests.

 The FastVPN Android app also did not have any leaks in our tests, although we did find some bugs.
 (Check out these VPNs for Android if you are considering alternative VPNs for your mobile device.)

 FastVPN supports both streaming media and torrenting.
 When it comes to accessing geo-blocked content, the VPN can access some regional Netflix libraries.

-However, it’s important to note that Namecheap VPN is using IPVanish infrastructure, which is also shared by other VPN providers.
+However, it’s important to note that Namecheap VPN shares some of the same IPVanish infrastructure, which is also shared by other VPN providers.
 Therefore if there’s a problem with Netflix blocking the VPN, there’s not much that Namecheap can do about it, since the server network is controlled by IPVanish.
 Check out the best VPNs for Netflix that consistently work.

 So what about torrenting?